-• The first, Figure 3 (left), is a microbenchmark that measures the bandwidth of Accumulate and noncontiguous Get.
-It compares the difference between using CHT vs. converting the non-contiguous data transfer to multiple portals calls (these two methods implement Accumulate as described in [16]).
-This is also a benchmark that selects the most suitable method from the ones described in [25].
-In addition to the Naive and the CHT method, the Host-Assisted Zero-Copy (HAZC) method is also shown in Figure 3 (left).
-In this method, non-contiguous calls are converted into portals network scatter/gather calls.
-It is important to note that that the HAZC numbers in the graph are not much better than our naive approach as both of them are implemented in software (the portals vector calls don't utilize any additional Seastar hardware support and are implemented in software).

-• The second, Figure 3 (right), is a DFT run as described in Section 3.1.
+- The first, Fig. 3 (left), is a microbenchmark that measures the bandwidth of Accumulate and non-contiguous Get.
+It compares the difference between using CHT vs. converting the non-contiguous data transfer to multiple Portals calls (these two methods implement Accumulate as described in [23]).
+This is also a benchmark that selects the most suitable method for doing non-contiguous data transfers from the ones described in [33]. - The second, Fig. 3 (right), is a DFT run as described in Sect.
+3.1.
 The DFT benchmark executes in much shorter time when using CHT.